thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/overview.rst

   - recipes for making things inside objects
     (E.g. ``n + m`` for ``n`` and ``m`` in naturals.)
   - propositions to reason with (E.g. ``n = 0`` for ``n`` in naturals.)
+  - a notion of equality

 In proof theory, types are propositions and terms of a type are their proofs.
 In type theory, types are programs / constructions and terms are algorithms / recipes.
-In category theory, types are objects and terms are generalised elements.
+In category theory, types are objects (spaces) and terms are generalised elements (points in the space).

 Non-dependent Types
 ===================